 This course examines the concepts and practical applications of emotional intelligence.
 Emotional intelligence is the ability to manage one's own internal emotional environment and one's ability to participate in relationships with others.
-Through a highly interactive format, the course will focus on
+Through a highly interactive format, the course will focus on how to assess basic skills in emotional intelligence, how to develop strategies to improve and enhance basic skill levels, and how to experiment with techniques that facilitate dealing with others of varying emotional backgrounds and competency levels.

-Course Code: PSYC 1205 Prerequisites: None Credits: 3
+Course Code: PSYC 1205 Prerequisites: None